Sakura (cherry blossoms) bloom elegantly but hold strong to the boughs through wind, knowing soon their fate is near. When they know the time has

 Wanting to enjoy cherry blossoms while they were still lingering, I strolled around Nara Park.
 In the shower of cherry blossoms, I was standing mesmerized.

 During our drive, we heard the news of magnitude 7, level 5 aftershock following the previous night's biggest one which caused blackout again.
 Tohoku people must have felt scared and helpless in the continuing aftershocks.
 I was somber and felt guilty even calmly appreciating pleasures.
 What a difference between the stricken and the non-stricken!
 This is a harsh reality, and in uncertainty maybe I could be one of the sufferers next time.

 These are view of Nara City from Mt.
-Mikasa, though blurred in typical spring haze.
+Mikasa, though blurred in typical Yellow Dust.
 Nara was a capital of Japan (710-784).
 After capital was transferred to Nagaoka, then Kyoto, leaving temples, shrines, and clergies behind, Nara has survived as religious and resort site.
 Now Nara City is mostly a bed town city, a laid back city, where old tradition and modernness coexist.
 No building is higher than Five-storied Pagoda of Kofuku-ji Temple.
 Nara as well as Kyoto avoided air raids during WWII thanks to one American senator's efforts to exclude Kyoto and Nara from air raids list.
 There is no such concentration of historical and cultural assets like in and around Nara City.